 Kaddu Wasswa met the Dutch artist Andrea Stultiens in 2008 after an introduction by his grandson, the photographer Arthur C. Kisitu.
-Stultiens found in the way Kaddu Wasswa had documented his life a fascinating alternative route in the Ugandan history she had been searching for.
+Stultiens found in the way Kaddu Wasswa had documented his life a fascinating alternative route into the Ugandan history she had been searching for.
 The three set out on a mission to tell Kaddu Wasswa’s life in photographs, based on the documentation he had compiled over the decades.
 A book was published about the project in 2010, but the collaboration continues, and will do so for as long as Kaddu Wasswa is still adding new chapters to his life.

-About the artist
+About the Artist